 Who will be consulted?

-At this point, the College is conducting reviews with stakeholders including parents, staff, and members of the Board and its subcommittees via a survey.
-Additionally, students will be consulted through focus groups.
+At this point, the College has conducted reviews with stakeholders including parents, staff, and members of the Board and its subcommittees via a survey.
+Students have been consulted through focus groups.

 What will the order of projects in the revised Master Plan be?